Chart Color Schemes

 Glenbrook has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-Five projects identified by AreaSearch are expected to impact this region.
-Notable projects include Rail Infrastructure Upgrades at Blaxland Stations, Blaxland Town Centre Upgrade, Old Bathurst Road Safety Upgrades in Blaxland, and Thomas Park Upgrade.
-The following list details those most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch identified five projects likely impacting the area.
+Key projects are Rail Infrastructure Upgrades at Blaxland Stations, Blaxland Town Centre Upgrade, Old Bathurst Road Safety Upgrades in Blaxland, and Thomas Park Upgrade.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.